Ofsted: what you need to know as a childcare professional

 Don’t panic!
 As long as you’re providing a high-quality childcare service and working within the EYFS framework in England and/or meeting the requirements of the Childcare Register, you should already be prepared for your Ofsted inspection.

-To make sure you’re offering the best service possible, and to put your mind at ease that you’re meeting the requirements of the EYFS and new Common Inspection Framework, PACEY offers a series of online interactive training and resources.
+To make sure you’re offering the best service possible, and to put your mind at ease that you’re meeting the requirements of the EYFS and new Education Inspection Framework, PACEY offers a series of online interactive training and resources.

-Common Inspection Framework
+Education Inspection Framework

-A Common Inspection Framework in England means that early years providers are inspected in a similar way to all other registered settings, including schools and further education establishments.
+The Education Inspection Framework in England means that early years providers are inspected in a similar way to all other registered settings, including schools and further education establishments.

 How PACEY is working with Ofsted